asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/res_pjsip-Remote-Attended-Transfers.md

----
+!!! note

-**Note:**  Calling `Hangup()` in this situation can have different effects depending on what type of phone Bob is using.
+    Calling `Hangup()` in this situation can have different effects depending on what type of phone Bob is using.
 Asterisk updates the phone with a notification that the attended transfer failed.
 It is up to the phone to decide if it wants to try to reinvite itself back into the original conversation with Alice or simply hang up.

----
+[//]: # (end-note)

 If you decide to perform the transfer, the most straightforward way to do this is with the `Dial()` application.
 Here is an example of how one might complete the transfer